City That Never Sleeps: Plot

 Johnny and Sgt.
-Joe answer a call for a woman having a baby and Johnny performs the delivery; they also answer a call for an illegal gambling game on the street, arresting the ringleader and giving the money back to the men who have been hoodwinked.
+Joe answer a call for a woman in labor; Johnny delivers they baby.
+They also respond to an illegal gambling game on the street, arresting the ringleader and returning the money to the swindled.
 After each call, Sgt.
-Joe lays out another bit of wisdom that seemingly works to influence Johnny to re-evaluate his life.
+Joe lays out another bit of wisdom that seemingly spurs Johnny to re-evaluate his life.

-Hayes Stewart has obtained incriminating evidence on Penrod Biddel and is having an affair with Biddel’s wife, Lydia (Marie Windsor).
-Stewart shoots the lawyer and he and Lydia escape, running to the nightclub where Angel Face dances.
-Having discovered Biddel's agreement with Johnny to take him out of the state, Stewart calls the police asking to meet with Officer Kelly.
-Johnny's father takes the call and, mistaking the father for the son, Stewart shoots Kelly Sr., who dies in his son's arms.
+Stewart has obtained incriminating evidence on Biddel and is having an affair with his wife, Lydia (Marie Windsor).
+Stewart shoots Biddel, and he and Lydia escape to the nightclub where Angel Face dances.
+Having discovered Biddel's agreement with Johnny to take him out of the state, Stewart calls the police and asks to meet with Officer Kelly.
+Johnny's father takes the call, and, mistaken by Stewart for his son, is shot.
+He dies in Johnny's arms.

-Stewart takes Lydia and Stubby and escapes but can't get far because of the police closing in.
-He shoots Lydia dead in front of the nightclub window where the Mechanical Man is performing.
-He stays close by, unsure if the Mechanical Man is a real man or an automaton; if he is real he intends to kill him.
-Gregg Warren, the Mechanical Man, is in love with Angel Face, and thinks he can bait the killer for Johnny.
+Stewart takes Lydia, and Stubby and escapes but can't get far because the police are closing in.
+Stewart shoots Lydia dead in front of the nightclub window where Gregg Warren is performing as the Mechanical Man.
+He stays close by, unsure whether the Mechanical Man is human or a robot.
+Warren is in love with Angel Face, but thinks he can bait the killer for Johnny.
 This sense of honor, and his father's murder, makes clear to Johnny what he really holds valuable in his life.
-As Gregg Warren performs in the window, Angel Face says from the side of window that she wants to dream like he does, and to do a husband and wife act he had previously suggested to her, intimating that she loves him - causing the Mechanical Man to shed a tear.
-Hayes Stewart sees that he is indeed a real man and shoots, revealing his hideout.
+As Warren performs in the window, Angel Face confesses from its side that she wants to dream like he does, and do a husband and wife act he had previously suggested.
+Hearing her intimations of love, the Mechanical Man sheds a telltale tear.
+Stewart shoots, giving himself away.
 Stewart pistol-whips Stubby.
-Johnny Kelly goes after Stewart and, after a chase along an elevated railroad track and a fight, Stewart is electrocuted on the live rail and falls to his death.
-Johnny considers what has happened this eventful night, re-evaluates his priorities in life, and is reconciled with his wife.
+Kelly goes after Stewart and, after a chase along an elevated railroad track that ends in a fight, Stewart is electrocuted on the live rail and falls to his death.

+Johnny reflects on the evening's events, re-evaluates his priorities, and reconciles with his wife.
 The mysterious Sgt.
-Joe has disappeared.
+Joe disappears.